toksaitov/ips-parallel-project/Readme.md

 On Windows you can also drag and drop an image file to manipulate into the program's window.

+## Tasks

+Create and parallelize Sobel and Median filters.
+Use Pthreads and the producer-consumer approach to distribute tasks to workers.
+The worker threads should form a pool.

+* Use the Pthreads API
+* All modification should be applied to the `ips.c` file.
+* Start working by parallelizing the brightness and contrast adjustments.

+### Tasks for Extra Points

+* Accelerate the filters by applying the SIMD intrinsic functions of GCC.
+* Accelerate the filters even further by writing the Median and Sobel shaders for the program (ask the instructor on how to modify the `ips.c` file for that).

 ## Credits

 ips was created by [Dmitrii Toksaitov](https://github.com/toksaitov).